-Thankfully, we’ve done the hard work for you and have created this 2 days in Dublin itinerary, which is perfect for first time visitors and those seeking an historic and fun weekend in Dublin.
+Thankfully, we’ve done the hard work for you and have created this 2 days in Dublin itinerary based on our most recent trip there.
+We think this itinerary is perfect for first time visitors and those seeking a historic and fun weekend in Dublin.
+Let’s dive in!

 Is 2 Days In Dublin Enough?